matchret/Portfolio/README.md

 Note: The animation in the navbar and footer use a gif because lottie was creating a DOM too big (over 12,000 element).
 ## Backend

 The only backend needed for my website was the contact form for sending me email.
-To do so I used a graphql mutation link to a lambda function in AWS.
+To do so I used a graphql API link to a lambda function in AWS.

 Here is the shema:
 ```JavaScript